elisoncrum/piipan/docs/quick-start-guide-states.md

 ## System Status

-All three API's are in Alpha stage and under active development.
+API's are in Alpha stage and under active development.
 We plan on having API's ready for state testing in a sandbox environment by end of April 2021.

 ## API Overview